RaviAgrawal-1824/Implementation_of_RL_Algorithms/README.md

 #### Q-learning
 This algorithm is an OFF-policy algorithm.
 Its behaviour policy is Epsilon-greedy whereas the target policy is fully greedy.
 The action values are bootstrapped from the best action value of the next state.
-The algorithm is implemented on four environments:
+The algorithm is implemented in four environments:
    * `MiniGrid-Empty-6x6-v0`
    * `MiniGrid-Empty-8x8-v0`
    * `MiniGrid-Empty-Random-6x6-v0`